seo-tester/seo-tester/README.md

 * Easy setup.
 * Adding custom rules.
 * 6 ready-made rules.
-* Running the seo-analyzer for Next.js SSR applications.
+* Running the seo-tester for Next.js SSR applications.
-* Running the seo-analyzer for SPA applications.
+* Running the seo-tester for SPA applications.
-* Running the seo-analyzer in pipelines(github, gitlab, ...) or pre-push or anywhere else.
+* Running the seo-tester in pipelines(github, gitlab, ...) or pre-push or anywhere else.
 * Multiple options for outputting the result.

 ## Why you should use Seo Analyzer